1. Blog

 Of course, any mold intoxication that occurs can cause serious health problems if it goes untreated.
 So, how does toxicosis with molds occur?

-How Do Dogs Get Exposed to Mold?
+How Are Dogs Exposed to Mold?

 There are three categories of causes or exposure to molds in dogs.
 The first is from inhaling mold spores, the second is the ingestion of moldy foods, and the third is the result of allergic reactions to mold.